-Automation changes made by editing or redrawing can be undone by pressing the undo button.
+Automation changes made by editing or redrawing can be undone using undo in the normal way.

 An unlimited number of undo steps is provided.

 The Auto Curves Menu

 When you press the Auto Curves button, a menu is displayed in the Pad.
 Note: selection in this menu is based on Edit selection, i.e. tracks selected while Edit menus were active, not Mix selection.
 This is because the curves are displayed on the Edit screen.